Hydraulic Fracturing-Design and Treatment

 You will receive a sound engineering approach to fracture treatment design and a thorough analysis of fluid/proppant selection and ancillary fracturing topics.

-1.6 CEUs (Continuing Education Units/16hours) awarded for this 2-day course.
+0.8 CEUs (Continuing Education Units) are awarded for the 1-day course, or 1.6 CEUs for the 2-day course.

 Michael B. Smith is president and founder of NSI Technologies, a consulting firm in Tulsa, Oklahoma.
 He has more than 20 years of experience in rock mechanics, well completions, and hydraulic fracturing.
 Smith has written more than 35 technical papers and holds six patents.
 He also served as an SPE Distinguished Lecturer and wrote two chapters in the SPE Monograph, Recent Advances in Hydraulic Fracturing.
 Smith recently received the Lester C. Uren Award for his technical contributions to hydraulic fracturing.